Feinberg Forecast: Scott’s Final Projections for the 95th Oscar Nominations

 Potential Surprise

-Guillermo del Toro’s Pinocchio (Guillermo del Toro, Patrick McHale & Matthew Robbins) — podcast 1 and 2 (del Toro)
+Guillermo del Toro’s Pinocchio (Guillermo del Toro, Patrick McHale and Matthew Robbins) — podcast 1 and 2 (del Toro)

 Shoulda Been a Contender